introlab/odas/README.md

   Subdevice #0: subdevice #0
 ```

 In this case, the soundcard ID is 3, and the device ID is 0.
-Open the file config/respeaker.ios, and set the soundcard ID and device ID:
+Open the file config/respeaker.cfg, and set in the section "raw" the soundcard ID and device ID:

 ```
-#ReSpeaker Device, 16bits.
+interface: {
-raw: { type = "soundcard"; card = 3; device = 0; format = "bin16"; }
+    type = "soundcard";
+    card = 3;
+    device = 0;
+}
 ```

 To run ODAS with ReSpeaker, and type in the following command:

 ```
-bin/odascore -c config/respeaker.cfg -i config/respeaker.ios
+bin/odascore -c config/respeaker.cfg
 ```

 You should get the following output: